MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 manager: frankbu
 ms.prod: surface-hub
 author: coveminer
-ms.author: hachidan
+ms.author: chauncel
 ms.topic: how-to
 ms.date: 07/20/2021
 ms.localizationpriority: medium
 appliesto:
 - Surface Hub
 - Surface Hub 2S
+- Surface Hub 3
 ---

 # Create provisioning packages for Surface Hub

 Provisioning packages allow you to automate deployment of key features, helping deliver a consistent experience across all Surface Hubs in your organization.
 Using  Windows Configuration Designer (WCD) on a separate PC, you can complete the following tasks:

 - Enroll in Active Directory or Microsoft Entra ID
 - Create a device administrator account